 Photo: Meet co-owner Nancy Gladen, along with her adorable granddaughter, Georgia.
 Nancy and I had been messaging on "Facebook," and she was expecting me, and she welcomed me and treated me like family.
 Georgia was home from school, and during my visit, spent most of her time doing homework on a laptop computer.

-Photo: Chef Bobby, who performs creative magic in the kitchen, along with Jodie, the bartender, who happens to be Gary and Nancy's daughter.
-Ham's Station is family owned and operated.
+Photo: Chef Bobby, who performs creative magic in the kitchen, along with Jodie Reed, today's bartender, who happens to be Gary and Nancy's daughter.
+Ham's Station is family owned and operated by the Gladen family.

 Photo: Co-owner Gary Gladen, sat at my table and welcomed me as if I were family.
 The Gladens, along with their staff are wonderful hosts, and treated me like royalty.